• Skip to primary navigation

 1. Alpha waves are present in a relaxed, aware, and attentive state.
 Similar to a meditative state.

-2. Beta waves are dominant during the stimulated hustle and bustle state, where we spend most of our waking lives.
+2. Beta waves dominate during the stimulated hustle and bustle state, where we spend most of our waking lives.

 But the alpha state is where you want to be - fully alert and calm.